Digital Bath: Music video

 The music video for "Digital Bath" was directed by Andrew Bennet.
 It contrasts the large-scale intimacy between Deftones and their audience with a more private, personal setting.
 On one side, footage shows Moreno clasping hands with fans in a crowd of thousands, highlighting the physical connection between performer and audience.
 This is juxtaposed with scenes resembling a one-on-one bathing video, featuring a woman immersed in a tub, captured through infrared visuals.

 Legacy

 "Digital Bath" has been consistently recognized as one of Deftones' most acclaimed and enduring songs.
 In a Revolver fan poll ranking the best tracks on White Pony, it placed first, and in another Revolver poll of the band's top five songs overall, it ranked third.
 Other rankings of "Digital Bath" among Deftones' top songs include Cohen in Uproxx, who placed it second on his list, and Law, who ranked it 18th.
 Sciarretto named it the 10th most underrated Deftones song, while Hill included it in his list of the 10 best songs Deftones released between 1995 and 2000.

 Cover versions

-English mathcore band Rolo Tomassi did a cover version for the Kerrang! compilation album Kerrang!
-Ultimate Rock Heroes!, released in June 2015.
 Brandon Smith of the Anix did a cover for his seventh studio album, Hologram.